At Cancer Council, we’re here every minute, every hour, every day for Australians affected by cancer.

 This research has provided a groundbreaking insight into the relationship between the protein dyskerin and neuroblastoma, a deadly childhood cancer.

-A study by Cancer Council NSW has revealed that over 1 in 3 lung cancer patients seek emergency care around the time of diagnosis, highlighting the need for more research into early detection.
+A study by Cancer Council NSW has revealed that over 1 in 3 lung cancer patients seek emergency care around the time of diagnosis.